I. Introduction to the existing anti-discrimination ordinances in Hong Kong

 The judgment of a District Court Equal Opportunities Action in 2000 (please click here if you want to read the whole judgment) has explained that whether or not sexual conduct is unwelcome and unlawful depends on two questions: i) whether the complainant welcomed or accepted the conduct at the relevant time (but not whether a “reasonable person” would have welcomed it); and ii) whether the circumstances were such that the harasser should have realized that his/her approaches were unwelcome.

-Most sexual harassment court cases requires the victim to prove that “unwelcome sexual conduct” has occurred, therefore, it is very important that you expressly tell the harasser to stop right at the beginning of the incident.
+Most sexual harassment court cases require the victim to prove that “unwelcome sexual conduct” has occurred, therefore, it is very important that you expressly tell the harasser to stop right at the beginning of the incident.
 Otherwise, you may have great difficulty proving the existence of “unwelcome sexual conduct” if you subsequently lodge a complaint or institute legal proceedings.

 2. If an incident involving sexual harassment happened in an office or another part of the workplace, to what extent may the employer be held responsible or liable?